Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Methods

 The second approach considered here is another meta-learner called the "X-learner" \citep{kunzel2019metalearners}.
 The X-learner takes a similar approach as the S-learner by modeling the conditional outcome mean functions before estimating the CATE directly.
 However, rather than estimating one outcome mean function for $Y(1)$ and $Y(0)$ simultaneously, the X-learner estimates two functions separately and then imputes treatment effects for each treatment group.

 Specifically, the X-learner involves three steps.
-First, the conditional outcome mean functions are estimated using base learners (in this case, random forests) like in the S-learner, but separately by treatment group: Next, the unobserved potential outcomes for individuals in the treatment and control groups are predicted using those models: Then $\Tilde{D}$ is regressed on $\boldsymbol{X}$ to estimate $\tau(\boldsymbol{X})$.
+First, the conditional outcome mean functions are estimated using base learners (in this case, random forests) like in the S-learner, but separately by treatment group: Next, the unobserved potential outcomes for individuals in the treatment and control groups are predicted using those models to get $\hat{\mu}_0(\boldsymbol{X}_{i: A=1})$ (estimate of the potential outcome under control for an individual who received treatment) and $\hat{\mu}_1(\boldsymbol{X}_{i: A=0})$ (estimate of the potential outcome under treatment for an individual who received control).
+We then input these predictions along with the observed outcomes to impute individual treatment effects: Then $\Tilde{D}$ is regressed on $\boldsymbol{X}$ to estimate $\tau(\boldsymbol{X})$.
 This is done within each treatment group separately, resulting in two estimates, labeled $\hat{\tau}_1(\boldsymbol{X})$ and $\hat{\tau}_0(\boldsymbol{X})$.
-Finally, these are combined to obtain one CATE estimate: where the weight $g(\boldsymbol{X})$ is often an estimate of the propensity score (the case in this paper) or can be chosen otherwise \citep{kunzel2019metalearners}.
+Finally, these are combined to obtain one estimate of the CATE function: where the weight $g(\boldsymbol{X})$ is often an estimate of the propensity score (the case in this paper) or can be chosen otherwise \citep{kunzel2019metalearners}.